WLOGSolutions/RSuite/docs/rsuite_cli_installation.md

 # Windows installation

 For Windows R Suite CLI is provided as MSI packages for both x86 and x64 platforms.
 You can just download the appropriate MSI and run it.
-It will install R Suite CLI and will add a reference to it to your PATH so then when you open the console rsuite command will be available.
+It will install R Suite CLI and will add a reference to it to your PATH so when you open the console rsuite command will be available.

 You can check that everything installed properly with the following command: